-Let’s ignore every last nuanced aspect of production and consumption (of which I analyzed hundreds in my research for Economic Sovereignty), and assert that some socialist axiom mandates that every citizen of every nation has the right to be as productive as every other foreign citizen.
+Let’s ignore every last nuanced aspect of production and consumption, and assert that some socialist axiom mandates that every citizen of every nation has the right to be as productive as every other foreign citizen.

-I suppose that because many Islamic nations constitute their main productivity with sales of oil, I am entitled to wealth from oil as an American.
-I suppose that because the Palestinians enjoy 30% of their productivity from foreign donations, I am entitled to 30% of my production coming from foreign gifts as well.
+Using Da Wei's socialist standards, we would have to assert that because many Islamic nations constitute their main productivity with sales of oil, Americans are entitled to wealth from oil.
+I suppose that because the Palestinians enjoy 30% of their productivity from foreign donations, Americans are entitled to 30% of their revenues coming from foreign gifts as well.

-As a rational human being, who refuses to whitewash, bury, censor, or otherwise neglect the horrors of totalitarian government – I will viscerally oppose the smile-toothed deceptions of men like Da Wei.
+As a rational and moral human being, who refuses to whitewash, bury, censor, or otherwise neglect the horrors of totalitarian government – I will viscerally oppose the smile-toothed deceptions of men like Da Wei.

 She gave Da Wei the last word in her documentary.
 Wouldn’t it be impressive if she dignified her own President with such a simple honor?

 Of course, since PBS screwed up the story so badly, neglecting the most basic facts and methodology of analysis – they could offer nothing but misinformation as to the debate on tariffs.

 Every tariff is nothing more than a tax on the consumer.
 When they buy things, they pay the tariffs in the cost of the thing they bought.
 It’s an example of a horrific tax that EconSov advocates against.
 The less transparency, the worse the tax.
 It may achieve short-term macroeconomic objectives, but it is not guaranteed to do so.
 They always benefit some at the expense of others.